jbutcher21/aiclass/docs/mapping_instructions.md

 - [SPEC_DOC]: Latest Senzing spec (uploaded).
 - [SOURCE_SCHEMA]: File or schema to be mapped.
 - [USER_PREFERENCES]: Code language, naming conventions, etc.
+- [LINTER]: Python script that validates JSON, returning 0 on pass and emitting warnings/errors.

 OUTPUTS:
-- Structured sections A → F as above.
+- Structured sections A → G as above.
+- Include lint results (pass, warnings, errors) and user decisions.
 - No shortcuts.
 No missing fields.
 No invented attributes.